BellevueDSCLoyd/DSC510/README.md

 ## Screenshots

-Here is one of the simplest execution of the program
+Here is one of the simplest executions of the program

 <img src="images/capture_example.PNG">